1inch/limit-order-protocol/description.md

         ]);
 // 2.
 Create calldata for condition that price should be less than 1000 const comparelt = swap.interface.encodeFunctionData('lt', [ether('1000'), priceCall])
 // 3.
-Create calldata for condition that price should be more then 2000 const comparegt = swap.interface.encodeFunctionData('gt', [ether('2000'), priceCall])
+Create calldata for condition that price should be more than 2000 const comparegt = swap.interface.encodeFunctionData('gt', [ether('2000'), priceCall])
 // 4.
 Add `or` condition (joinStaticCalls - concatenates calldata)
 const { offsets, data } = joinStaticCalls([comparelt, comparegt]);